-No person shall take, attempt to take, or keep in his/her possession, a textbook not his/her own, items of College property, or items belonging to students, faculty, staff or student groups without proper authorization.
+No person shall take, attempt to take, or keep in their possession, a textbook not they own, items of College property, or items belonging to students, faculty, staff or student groups without proper authorization.

 XII.
 UNAUTHORIZED ENTRY OR USE OF COLLEGE FACILITIES